 Within 5 business days after receiving an application for approval of a development permit or development order, a county shall confirm receipt of the application using contact information provided by the applicant.
-Within 30 days after receiving an application for approval of a development permit or development order, a county must review the application for completeness and issue a written notification to the applicant letter indicating that all required information is submitted or specify specifying with particularity any areas that are deficient.
+Within 30 days after receiving an application for approval of a development permit or development order, a county must review the application for completeness and issue a written notification to the applicant letter indicating that all required information is submitted or specify in writing specifying with particularity any areas that are deficient.
 If the application is deficient, the applicant has 30 days to address the deficiencies by submitting the required additional information.
 For applications that do not require final action through a quasi-judicial hearing or a public hearing, the county must approve, approve with conditions, or deny the application for a development permit or development order within 120 days after the county has deemed the application complete., or 180 days For applications that require final action through a quasi-judicial hearing or a public hearing, the county must approve, approve with conditions, or deny the application for a development permit or development order within 180 days after the county has deemed the application complete.
+A county may not limit the number of quasi-judicial hearings or public hearings held each month if such limitation causes any delay in the consideration of an application for approval of a development permit or development order.
 Both parties may agree in writing to a reasonable request for an extension of time, particularly in the event of a force majeure or other extraordinary circumstance.
 An approval, approval with conditions, or denial of the application for a development permit or development order must include written findings supporting the county's decision.
 The timeframes contained in this subsection do not apply in an area of critical state concern, as designated in s.
 380.0552.
 The timeframes contained in this subsection restart if an applicant makes a substantive change to the application.
 As used in this subsection, the term "substantive change" means an applicantinitiated change of 15 percent or more in the proposed density, intensity, or square footage of a parcel.